sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

 * ``pip install databricks-dbapi``
 * ``pip install databricks-dbapi[sqlalchemy]``

-Now restart superset server again
+Now restart superset server again & LOgin to superset UI & Click on database

+Now you can add databricks database by Clicking on NEW Tab & add databricks `Database name & SQLAlchemy URI`

+* ``databricks+pyhive://token:<token>@<companyname>.cloud.databricks.com:443/<database>?cluster=<cluster_id>]``

+Just Click on TEST CONNECTION, it should not throw any error and SAVE it

+Now You can start using databricks database table for charts and visualizations